smarunich/llm-d-inference-sim/README.md

 The simulated inference has no connection with the model and LoRA adapters specified in the command line parameters or via the /v1/load_lora_adapter HTTP REST endpoint.
 The /v1/models endpoint returns simulated results based on those same command line parameters and those loaded via the /v1/load_lora_adapter HTTP REST endpoint.

-The simulator supports two modes of operation:
+The simulator supports three modes of operation:
 - `echo` mode: the response contains the same text that was received in the request.
 For `/v1/chat/completions` the last message for the role=`user` is used.
 - `random` mode: the response is randomly chosen from a set of pre-defined sentences.
+- `failure` mode: randomly injects OpenAI API compatible error responses for testing error handling.

 Timing of the response is defined by the `time-to-first-token` and `inter-token-latency` parameters.
 In case P/D is enabled for a request, `kv-cache-transfer-latency` will be used instead of `time-to-first-token`.